 Zirconia-based restorations and reinforced glass ceramics are the fastest growing segment in the North American laboratory market.
-Zirconia's high strength and fracture toughness are two of its unique advantages compared to current glass filled ceramic systems.
-Zirconia has a flexural strength (900-1100 MPa).
-Combined with a fracture toughness of 8-10 MPa and the ability to "transformational toughen", zirconia can now be considered a universal indirect restorative material.
+Zirconia's high flexural strength (900-1100 MPa) and fracture toughness (8-10 MPa) are two of its unique advantages compared to current glass filled ceramic systems.
+When considered with the material's ability to "transformational toughen", zirconia can now be considered a universal indirect restorative material.

 Zirconia Demands Adhesion

 The use of Zirconia in conservative aesthetic dentistry in combination with short, non-retentive preparation designs commonly seen in today's complex restorative cases demands that chemistry be created to allow development of adhesive primers, specific to oxide-based materials.
 This chemistry enhances the adhesion between hydrophobic resin composites/cements and indirect oxide-based substrates (zirconia, alumina, metal).
 BISCO's goal was to create a cohesive interface between the zirconia and resin cement, improve initial bond strengths capable of resisting hydrolytic degradation, and allow for the use of stronger and more durable resin cements.

 Silane to Porcelain Bonds

 Figure 1: Oxide-based indirect substrates require primers with phosphate co-monomers to ionically bond.